taskcluster/scrum/README.md

 An initiative is a collection of one or more milestones that, taken together, address one or more themes.
 Depending on the project area, an initiative can be a thin wrapper around a single milestone if that milestone is high value and self-contained.

 ### Milestone
-The *milestone* is the goal for a sprint, and as such should be able to be completed during the sprint duration made up of a small collection of epics.
+The *milestone* is the goal for a sprint and, as such, should be able to be completed during the sprint duration made up of a small collection of epics.
 This can be a thin wrapper around a single epic if the user story is large and/or important enough.
 Milestones can address one or more themes.

 ### Epic
 An *epic* a large user story that describes plainly a feature of the Taskcluster system.
 Epics can address multiple themes.
 User stories are an important aspect of agile development, but we've chosen to map them to Epics in our usage to make them trackable at the correct level using [our tooling](#Tools).